owenCocjin/BashTools/README.md

 <br/>

-- Delete the entire cloned repo and reinstall:
+- Delete the entire cloned repo and re-clone.
+The way the tools are installed means as long as you clone into the same directory as the first time everything should be fine:
 ```
-#Replace the variable with the path to BashTools.
-Default assumes you're in BashTools' parent directory
 rm -rf ./BashTools
 sudo git clone https://github.com/owenCocjin/BashTools.git
 ```